-I am an Assistant Professor in the Department of Biostatistics at Johns Hopkins Bloomberg School of Public Health, a Preceptor in the Department of Biochemistry and Molecular Biology PhD program, and a faculty member of the Johns Hopkins Data Science Lab and the Center for Computational Biology.
+I am an Associate Professor in the Department of Biostatistics at Johns Hopkins Bloomberg School of Public Health, a faculty member of the Johns Hopkins Data Science Lab, and have affiliations with the Malone Center for Engineering in Healthcare, Center for Computational Biology, the Department of Genetic Medicine, and the Department of Biochemistry and Molecular Biology.
 I’m also a co-host of the The Corresponding Author podcast, member of the Editorial Board for Genome Biology, an Associate Editor for Reproducibility at the Journal of the American Statistical Association, and co-founder of R-Ladies Baltimore.

 I completed my postdoctoral training with Rafael Irizarry (@rafalab) in the Department of Data Science at Dana-Farber Cancer Institute and Harvard T.H.
 Chan School of Public Health.
 This postdoctoral research resulted in a K99/R00 grant from the National Human Genome Research Institute (NHGRI) (@genome_gov) to develop statistical methods for the normalization and quantification of single-cell RNA-sequencing data (R00HG009007).